K3 Research Seminars and Events, Autumn 2024

 Xinquan’s research seeks to integrate more-than-human perspectives into collaborative urban ecological transformations.
 Affiliated with the EU project Bauhaus of the Seas Sails, this study delves into the intricate relationship between Malmö’s inhabitants and its marine environment, striving to cultivate transitions that support the flourishing of all life by fostering cultural shifts.
 The forthcoming seminar will introduce the planned methodologies, activities and theoretical frameworks, including design anthropology and posthuman feminism, focusing on nurturing sustainable and interconnected urban-marine relationships in Malmö, while aiming to develop strategies and design capabilities relevant for just and regenerative transformation initiatives.

-May 22 13-15 [Media]
+May 22 13-15 [Design]

 May 23 13-17 [PhD Defence]